MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 ![image](vertical_space_constraint.png)

 > [action]
-> Now Ctrl-Drag from your `Note Display View Controller` to the `Vertical Space - Toolbar - Bottom Layout Guide` and select your `toolbarBottomSpace` outlet.
+> Now Ctrl-Drag from your `Note Display View Controller` to the `Vertical Space - Toolbar - Bottom Layout Guide` and select your `toolbarBottomSpace` outlet (this is yet another way of connecting things we write in code with their counterparts in the storyboard -- have you been counting? ;).
 >
 > ![image](connect_constraint.png)
 >